This creme fraiche recipe is almost effortless and whether you use buttermilk or sour cream as your starter, the flavor is pure heaven.

 This homemade creme fraiche recipe is so effortless, and produces such a beautiful, nearly pure result, won’t you give it a try?
 You’ll be so glad you did.

-- In a stainless-steel or glass bowl, whisk together the cream and buttermilk or sour cream until blended.
+- In a stainless-steel or glass bowl, whisk together 2 cups cream and 2 Tablespoons buttermilk or sour cream until blended.

 - Transfer to a plastic or glass container with an airtight lid and cover the container.